Dboehm15/Flask-Docker/README.md

 -python main.py ps

 ## Required libraries
-Eventually I will add a requirements.txt so these can been auto-installed, but for now just pip install flask and pip install requests
+Eventually I will add a requirements.txt so these can be auto-installed, but for now just pip install flask and pip install requests

 ## IDE
 I haven't fully figured out the .gitignore list, so for now a few of my IntelliJ files are being updated in the repo every time I commit.
 The good news is that means that if you use IntelliJ for this project you'll get a preset of some of the settings I use.